 So, what better way to celebrate the man than a style-focused trip down memory lane, a lane otherwise known as Reeves’ bangin’ movie back catalog.
-Starting with his breakout role in River’s Edge and moving through various cult classics including Bill & Ted’s Excellent Adventure and My Own Private Idaho, here we highlight eight of the strongest Keanu looks from throughout the great man’s career.
+Starting with his breakout role in River’s Edge and moving through various cult classics including Bill & Ted’s Excellent Adventure and My Own Private Idaho, here we highlight eight of the strongest Keanu looks from throughout his career.
 Even better, we’ve included tips from the Highsnobiety Selects team on how to recreate them.
 You’re welcome.

 River’s Edge (1986)